petenielsen93/briefing_report_automation/README.md

 The original tool takes a csv of our user data (sample data provided in Data folder) downloaded from our product's backend, cleans it using Python, and displays it on a word document template for easy readability by members of our consulting staff (who aren't very tech friendly).

-The updated tool, as of April 24, opens a tkinter GUI, which allows any consultant member to select any Excel or csv file from our product's backend for importing.
-Using Python, the script cleans the data and then generates an updated Microsoft Word template into your Downloads folder using docxtpl's DocXTemplate.
+The tool as of May 15 opens a tkinter GUI, which allows any consultant member to select any Excel or csv file from our product's backend for importing.
+Using Python, the script cleans the data and then generates an updated Microsoft Word template and a PDF version of the report into your Downloads folder using docxtpl's DocXTemplate and docx2pdf converter.
+The report now includes a pie chart of one of the most important metrics, which was built using Python's matplotlib library.